mrisher/smtp-sts/spec.md

 compromising a certificate authority) are thus out of scope of this threat model.

+# Future Work

+The authors would like to suggest multiple considerations for future discussion.

+* Certificate pinning: One potential improvement in the robustness of the certificate validation methods discussed would be the deployment of public-key pinning as defined for HTTP in [@!RFC7469].
+A policy extension supporting these semantics would enable Policy Domains to specify certificates that MUST appear in the MX certificate chain, thus providing resistence against compromised CA or DNSSEC zone keys.

+* Policy transparency: As with Certificate Transparency ([@!RFC6962]), it may be possible to provide a verifiable log of policy *observations* (meaning which policies have been observed for a given Policy Domain).
+This would provide insight into policy spoofing or faked policy non-existence.
+This may be particularly useful for Policy Domains not using DNSSEC, since it would provide sending MTAs an authoritative source for whether a policy is expected for a given domain.

+* Receive-from restrictions: Policy publishers may wish to also indicate to domains *receiving* mail from the Policy Domain that all such mail is expected to be sent via TLS.
+This may allow policy publishers to receive reports indicating sending MTA misconfigurations.
+However, the security properties of a "receiver-enforced" system differ from those of the current design; in particular, an active man-in-the-middle attacker may be able to exploit misconfigured sending MTAs in a way that would not be possible today with a sender-enforced model.

+* Cipher and TLS version restrictions: Policy publishers may also wish to restrict TLS negotiation to specific ciphers or TLS versions.

+In addition, the authors leave currently open the following details:

+* Whether and how more detailed "forensic reporting" should be accomplished, as discussed in the section _Failure_ _Reporting_.

+* The registration of the .well-known/smtp-sts URI as per [@!RFC5785].

 # Appendix 1: Validation Pseudocode
 ~~~~~~~~~
 policy = policy_from_cache()